-Authorised officers will normally only be able to arrange for the removal of a vehicle from a highway or public land.
-Abandoned vehicles will also only be investigated if the vehicle has no tax and no MOT and is in the open air or in such circumstances for such a period that it may reasonably be assumed to be abandoned.
-However, the MOT and tax status does not apply if the vehicle is a detriment to the environment i.e., it is vandalised or damaged.
+Authorised officers will be able to arrange for the removal of a vehicle from a highway or public land.
+Abandoned vehicles will be investigated if a motor vehicle or anything that has formed part of a motor vehicle is in the open air on any land or land forming part of a highway in such circumstances may reasonably be assumed to be abandoned including those vehicles that are a detriment to the environment i.e., it is vandalised or damaged.